Unit2795/HueHarvester/README.md

 **🚧WORK IN PROGRESS, PARDON OUR MESS🏗️**

 ## Development
-This library uses CRXJS to hot reload th extension during development.
+This library uses CRXJS to hot reload the extension during development.
 You'll need to enable developer mode in Chrome and load the unpacked `/dist` folder.

 Start the development server using Vite:
 ```bash